pughlab/PughLabReadme/README.md

   - ALWAYS comment your code
   - Document all functions!!
   - Add README document when there’s other people who will be using your tool
+  - For R, use documentation within code and easily port to markdown with Roxygen: http://r-pkgs.had.co.nz/man.html

 - Google Python style guide:
   - https://google.github.io/styleguide/pyguide.html